view large

 Bombardier Global Express / Continental

-The Global Express was launched in 1991 and first flew in 1996, it's one of the largest business jets available, while the Continental is slightly smaller.
+The Global Express was launched in 1991 and first flew in 1996, it's one of the largest business jets available, while the Continental is slightly smalle

 other links: